Bira/octopus-carnival/_drafts/lphr-scene-03.md

 He's had some time to talk to Rexus while on the run, so Rexus knows he's a friend of the family.
-They've already agreed to go to the nearby Three-Legged Devil to talk, so he proposes that to the group as well.
+They've already agreed to go to the nearby Three-Legged Devil tavern to talk, so he proposes that to the group as well.
 His primary argument is that it will be a nice place to wait out the tumult, and Rexus mentions he wants to talk to them about an important matter as well.

 The group agrees.
 Almost all of them are interested in this important matter.
 Jania isn't, not particularly, but she isn't about to argue the point when she could be having a drink on someone else's dime instead.

-- Is the tavern full?
+    [GM] Is the tavern full?
 It's the middle of the day but other people might have had the same idea to shelter there.
 50/50.
 Result is 63: No.

 The tavern is open but nearly empty at this time of day.
 Only a few customers sit there.
 Some bits of conversation reach Rosalia's ears - people complaining